fteem/marver/README.md

 Marver is an easy to use Ruby gem for [Marvel's API](http://developer.marvel.com/).
 It is still very much work in progress.
 Has lots of rough edges that you might cut yourself on.
 You've been warned.

+Note: I would recommend waiting for v1.0 before using the gem in production environment.

 ## Installation

 Add this line to your application's Gemfile: